Anterior cruciate ligament (ACL) surgery is the most appropriate long-term treatment for some ACL tears that are not expected to heal on their own.

 ACL Surgery Recovery

-While formal physical therapy programs are often recommended, a particularly motivated individual may achieve equally positive results from a home exercise program.
-Some surgeons recommend the use of knee braces; however there is no evidence demonstrating improved outcomes with their use.5
+Formal physical therapy is often recommended after surgery.
+Some surgeons recommend the use of knee braces; however, there is no evidence demonstrating improved outcomes with their use.5

-Generally, an athlete can return to his or her sport between 6 and 12 months following surgery.
-Only the orthopedic surgeon can determine when it is safe to return to athletic activities.
-Returning too soon can put the new ACL graft at risk.
+Some research indicates that it may take more than 6 months to regain symmetrical knee functionality.6 In general, an athlete can return to his or her sport between 9 and 12 months following surgery.
+The orthopedic surgeon will determine when it is safe to return to athletic activities.